Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 It is important that you do not ask anyone to forward any images or videos to you and that you do not forward any images or videos via technology yourself – even to the police.

-If you suspect that there might be images/chat logs/website history on any device belonging to the child then do not delete anything on the device.
+If you suspect that there might be images, chat logs or website history on any device belonging to the child then do not delete anything on the device.
 The device needs to be seized and retained in the state that it is found.
-Establish any PIN/device access details where possible so the device can be examined by the police in any investigation.
+Establish any PIN or device access details where possible so the device can be examined by the police in any investigation.

 What to be aware of when making reports to the police